rommapp/romm/README.md

 ## Platform Support

-If you adhere to the [RomM folder structure][folder-structure], RomM supports any platform listed in the [IGDB platforms list][igdb-platforms-list].
-RomM will retrieve game information, metadata, and covers for platforms in that list.
+If you adhere to the [RomM folder structure][folder-structure], RomM supports all platforms listed on the [Supported Platforms][wiki-supported-platforms-url] page. **The folder is is case sensitive and must be used exactly how it appears in the list.** When scanning your library, RomM will use the folder name to determine the platform and fetch the appropriate game information, metadata, and cover art.

 Additionally, some of these platforms have custom icons available ([learn more about platform icons in our wiki][wiki-platforms-icons-url]).

 ## Tag Support